ajayparihar/FilesMover/README.md

 1. **Application won't start**:
    - Ensure Python 3.6+ is installed and in your PATH
-   - Verify all dependencies are installed: `pip install -r requirements.txt`
    - Check permissions on the application directory

 2. **Files aren't being moved**: